epitaph-04/consul/website/source/api/acl/roles.html.md

 - `id` `(string: <required>)` - Specifies the UUID of the ACL role to delete.
 This is required and is specified as part of the URL path.

-- `ns` `(string: "")` - **Enterprise Only** Specified the namespace of the Role to delete.
+- `ns` `(string: "")` - **Enterprise Only** Specifies the namespace of the role to delete.
 This value can be specified as the `ns` URL query parameter, or the `X-Consul-Namespace` header.
-If not provided by either, the namespace will be inferred from the request's ACL token, or will default to the `default` namespace.
+If not provided by either, the namespace will be inherited from the request's ACL token, or will default to the `default` namespace.
 Added in Consul 1.7.0.

 ### Sample Request